 The 0.8 fl oz (25ml) two-part epoxy glue tube by Gorilla differs from the PVC or acrylic-based glues above because it requires combining epoxy and a hardener to create a sealant.

 This container features two outlets.
 As a result, both substances pour simultaneously when the tube is squeezed, allowing you to control the amount of glue released without having to measure and mix these components individually.

-Once combined, you’ll get robust, transparent, highly permanent glue ready to be applied fuss-free, thanks to the tube’s precision control tip.
-Although less in quantity than other products, this Gorilla glue is surprisingly strong and works well on both lightweight and heavy-duty surfaces.
+Once combined, you’ll get robust, highly permanent clear glue ready to be applied fuss-free, due to the tube’s precision control tip.
+Although less in quantity vs. other products, Gorilla glue is surprisingly strong and works well on both lightweight and heavy-duty surfaces.

 Perfect Paper Adhesive by ArtQuest

 - Ideal for lightweight binding projects

 - Best applied with brush for greater control